NSLS-II-BMM/BeamlineManual/motors.rst

 --------------

-The sample spinner is a 12 volt CPU cooling fan mounted on a plate which is mounted on the tiult stage.
+The sample spinner is a 12 volt CPU cooling fan mounted on a plate which is mounted on the tilt stage.
 It is used to spin crystalline samples in an effort to suppress Bragg peaks which might enter the fluorescence detector.